bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 # Store Logs API

 The Store Logs API allows merchants to track events in their store.
 Each event creates an entry in the log.
-Merchants can send these entries into external systems to process events over time.
-For example, merchants can see how often they request shipping quotes from a carrier.
-They can also catch errors that occur on their store.
+You can send these entries into external systems to process events over time.
+For example, you can see how often merchants request shipping quotes from a carrier.
+You can also catch errors that occur on their store.

 The store log tracks events from all storefront channels.
 Examples of events include sign-ups for newsletters and changes to an order status.
-Merchants can retrieve entries for 365 days after their timestamp.
+You can retrieve entries for 365 days after their timestamp.

 This guide shows you how to retrieve store logs with various filters.
 For more info, see the [Store Logs API reference](/api-reference/store-management/store-logs).